-- A. For juveniles not found to be suitable and/or appropriate for initial or subsequent polygraph testing, the MDT shall identify specific ways in which the purpose of the polygraph will be addressed in a different manner.
-For example, the juvenile may still be asked to complete a sex history disclosure packet and review it with the MDT. - B. Other forms of monitoring accountability may include, but are not limited to; collateral contacts, home visits, work site visits, school visits, restrictions and increased supervision and treatment requirements. - 7.130 The MDT shall identify question areas for a juvenile's exam prior to the scheduling the exam.
-This information along with the Sexual History Disclosure Packet shall be referred to the polygraph examiner so that the examiner can formulate suitable questions for the exam based on input from the MDT. - 7.140 If the polygraph examiner concurs that the juvenile is suitable and appropriate for polygraph testing, the MDT shall inform the juvenile and parent/legal guardian of the decision and explain the potential consequences of compliance or non-compliance with the procedure, including legal consequences.
+- B. Other forms of monitoring accountability may include, but are not limited to; collateral contacts, home visits, work site visits, school visits, restrictions and increased supervision and treatment requirements. - 7.130 The MDT shall identify question areas for a juvenile's exam prior to the scheduling the exam.
+This information along with the Sexual History Disclosure Packet (Refer to Appendix C, "Polygraph Examination" for further details) shall be referred to the polygraph examiner so that the examiner can formulate suitable questions for the exam based on input from the MDT. - 7.140 If the polygraph examiner concurs that the juvenile is suitable and appropriate for polygraph testing, the MDT shall inform the juvenile and parent/legal guardian of the decision and explain the potential consequences of compliance or non-compliance with the procedure, including legal consequences.
 The juvenile should then be scheduled for testing.